ankitbko/ankitbko.github.io/_posts/2016-10-17-Microsoft-Bot-Framework-Use-Redis-to-store-conversation-state.md

 ### Wrapping Up

 As mentioned before, the other way to achieve the same is by creating a REST Api and implementing `IBotState`.
 However in essence, the way we do this would remain same.
 Microsoft Bot Builder is highly flexible when it comes to extending it with custom logics.
 Again the source code is at my [github repo](https://github.com/ankitbko/Microsoft.Bot.Builder.RedisStore).
-I will also publish it as a nuget package.
+I have also published it as a [nuget package](https://www.nuget.org/packages/Microsoft.Bot.Builder.RedisStore/).

 I hope you liked it.
 Post a comment if you have any question.